DanialHaseeb/krypton/README.md

 Program flow (I guess):

+Krypton.rs:
-Krypton.rs: Read command line arguments and parse into config.
+Read command line arguments and parse into config.

+Config.rs:
-Config.rs: Splits command line arguments into "mode" and "scheme" struc values.
+Splits command line arguments into "mode" and "scheme" struc values.

+Mode.rs:
+Mode is an enum with values Encrypt, Decrypt, Analyse has parse function.
+Determines if we want to encrypt, decrypt or break the cipher.
+If anything other than these values or if no mode input given, we get error messages "Unknown mode of operation. 🤔" or "No mode of operation provided. 🧐"